Transport-enabled entangling gate for trapped ions: Abstract

 \section{Abstract}

-We implement a two-qubit entangling Mølmer-Sørensen interaction by transporting two co-trapped $^{40}\mathrm{Ca}^{+}$ ions through a stationary, bichromatic optical beam within a surface-electrode Paul trap.
+We implement a 2-qubit entangling M{\o}lmer-S{\o}rensen interaction by transporting two cotrapped $^{40}\mathrm{Ca}^{+}$ ions through a stationary, bichromatic optical beam within a surface-electrode Paul trap.
 We describe a procedure for achieving a constant Doppler shift during the transport which uses fine temporal adjustment of the moving confinement potential.
 The fixed interaction duration of the ions transported through the laser beam as well as the dynamically changing ac Stark shift require alterations to the calibration procedures used for a stationary gate.
 We use the interaction to produce Bell states with fidelities commensurate to those of stationary gates performed in the same system.
 This result establishes the feasibility of actively incorporating ion transport into quantum information entangling operations.

 Recent progress in the ability to control trapped-ion positions and velocities offers opportunities to explore novel roles for active transport in quantum logic operations.
 Transport operations are essential to most modern ion trap experiments to enable loading, individual detection, and individual addressing \cite{kielpinski_architecture_2002,pino_demonstration_2021}.
 Maturing trap design and electrical potential control hardware have led to impressive feats of fast shuttling \cite{walther_controlling_2012, blakestad_near-ground-state_2011}, fast ion separation \cite{bowler_coherent_2012, ruster_experimental_2014}, optical phase control \cite{tinkey_quantum_2021}, junction transport \cite{blakestad_near-ground-state_2011, wright_reliable_2013}, and ion chain rotation \cite{van_mourik_coherent_2020, splatt_deterministic_2009}.